The Bible says it but God may not be talking

 Biblical scholars believe the 30 days was based on Jewish tradition and you can read about it in the above link.
 We have traditions that are upheld today that have evolved over time and are customary but not a direct order from the Lord.
-Prior to COVID, it was common for most people within certain church denominations to be buried within a week of their death if insurance or money was in place.
+Prior to COVID, it was common for most of those who died within certain church denominations to be buried within a week of their death if insurance or money was in place.
 There would a wake at a funeral home or church one evening and a funeral service the following day.
 Some people now have wakes 30 minutes prior to the eulogy.
 If the body was not cremated final rites are given at a cemetery and everyone would go back to the church to eat.
-During the period between the death and celebration n of life service, people would stop by the home of the deceased to visit and bring food or cards with . money.
+During the period between the death and celebration n of life service, people would stop by the home of the deceased to visit and bring food or cards with money.
 Most jobs give 3 days off from work and after that everyone goes back to their routines but that does not indicate that their hearts have healed.
 These practices are traditions of man that have evolved over time and as life goes on these rituals change.
 Some people have no service and their cremated ashes are spread in a place of their choice or where the family decides.

 A community affiar